Set sail with MSC World America

 My Time Dining:

-• Guests have the flexibility to choose when they want to dine each evening within specified hours.
+• Guests can choose when they want to dine each evening within specified hours.

-• Reservations can be made in advance or daily, depending on availability.
+• Royal Caribbean reservations can be made in advance or daily, depending on availability.

 • Provides more flexibility for passengers who prefer not to commit to a fixed dining time.